vacp2p/rfc/content/docs/rfcs/70/README.md

 ## Authentication service

+NIZK proofs (such as Bulletproofs or SNARKs) allow users to authenticate without any need for them to submit any compromising data.
+And with the verifier not needing to set any interaction with the prover.

+It is required to have a smart contract including a function to handle user registration.
+This implies that the smart contract should maintain or have access to a storage service managing the list of verified users.

+### User registration

+- Users will provide their Ethereum address as identifier together with a NIZK proof proving knowledge of the associated secret key.
+Users send this information to the smart contract.

+> It is important to note that one uses the secret key of the keypair needed to derive the Ethereum addess.

+- Upon reception of the registration request, the smart contract initiates the verification of the provided NIZK proof.
+If the verification process is successful, the smart contract includes the Ethereum address to a list of authorized users.

+> Question: is it possible for the smart contract to store this information as an array for example?

+### Authentication process

+- Users willing to access the service MUST generate a new NIZK proof demonstrating possession of the private key associated to their Ethereum address.
+This NIZK proof is generated locally by users.
+- The NIZK proof is submitted to the smart contract.
+- The smart contract verifies the NIZK proof.
+If verification is successful, the smart contract grants access to the service.

+> This last part needs to be careful with gas consumption.

 ## Cryptographic suites
 Each MLS session uses a single cipher suite that specifies the primitives to be used in group key computations.
 The cipher suite MUST use: